Beginner

 For users who want a physical card immediately, that cost difference may matter.

-Funding Fees for Each Crypto Debit Card
+Funding Fees for Each Crypto Card

 Stablecoin deposits are the same on both KAST and EtherFi.
 Differences appear when you fund via bank transfers.